OpenTOSCA/ToPS/README.md

 # Topology-ProDec - A Pattern-based Problem Detection Framework for TOSCA Topologies

+The Topology-ProDec can be used to identify problems in TOSCA topology templates.
+Based on known architecture and design knowledge in form of patterns these problems are formalized as Prolog rules.
+Patterns can be stored as markdown files with a predefined structure.
+Based on these pattern files a Prolog file is generated.
+A TOSCA topology template which shall be checked is transformed in aProlog file containing the topology elements as Prolog facts.
+The topology facts are checked with the contained patterns.

+## Project Structure
+An example is the [Secure Channel](https://github.com/saatkamp/topology-prodec/blob/master/pattern_prologfiles/SecureChannel.md).

 ## Setup

 1. Install SWI Prolog at your system - [SWI Download](http://www.swi-prolog.org/download/stable)